Coffee And Mold

-I’m sure that you probably have little interest in the the little fuzzy stuff to give it much thought, but mold IS toxic in any form.
-Even antibiotics cause our guts SERIOUS harm and it might not be until 15 or 20 years later that you actually discover the effect that the antibiotics you took as a kid are affecting you now.
-I wish more people were informed about the toxic effects of mold.
+It might not be until 15 or 20 years later that you discover the effect that the antibiotics you took as a kid are affecting you now.
+I wish more people were informed about the toxic products of mold.
 Yes, it can kill you.

 Thank you for letting me vent.
-I hope you will reconsider your lax view on the importance of mold testing as well.
+Please reconsider your lax view on the importance of mold testing as well.

 Here’s my response:

-Finally, lab testing does not guarantee much.
+Finally, lab testing only guarantees a little.
 To certify something “lab tested,” all someone has to do is test their beans “sometimes.”
-I’ve know of certain companies that do things like this all the time, like a whey protein company that tests their whey once a year so they can market it a certain way as long as that single test finds whatever they can find.
+I know of certain companies that do things like this all the time, like a whey protein company that tests their whey once a year so they can market it a certain way as long as that single test finds whatever they can find.

 P.S.
 Antibiotics should be used as a last resort.
 In that, we are in 100% agreement.

-Might be illustrative to my take on the whole coffee and mold issue.
+It might illustrate my take on the coffee and mold issue.
 Finally, my main point is to self-test.

 Some dude in a lab coat doesn’t need to tell you how to live or what to eat.

-Most of the time, in fact, that dude in the lab coat does not have your best interests in mind.
+Most of the time, that dude in the lab coat does not have your best interests in mind.
 He’s usually being paid by those that are trying to dupe you.

-The idea of testing, and the blind-trust given to scientists is a dangerous mental framework that I see our current culture buying into with alarming regularity.
+The idea of testing and the blind trust is given to scientists is a dangerous mental framework that I see our current culture buying into with alarming regularity.

 Use your body as a lab.
 It’s the best scientist you’re ever going to meet.